MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: appendix

 \subsection{Convergence Analysis}

 We provide a convergence analysis for MP-FedCL.
-We add a subscript to the local objective defined in Eq. \ref{local_loss} indicating the number of global iterations and give the following assumptions following the literature \cite{li2020federated, tan2022fedproto, wu2022node, chai2021fedat}.
+We add a subscript to the local objective defined in Eq. \ref{local_loss} indicating the number of global iterations and give the following assumptions following the literature \cite{li2020federated, tan2022fedproto, wu2022node, chai2021fedat}. \begin{ass} \textbf{Convex, $\zeta$-Lipschitz, and $L_1$-smooth}.\\ The local loss objective $\mathcal{L}_i(\omega)$ is convex, $\zeta$-Lipschitz, and $L_1$-smooth for each client $i$,